Ash-Gayden/Data-Engineering/README.md

-# CMSC 13600 Course Project
-We will use a running quarter-long course project to reinforce the material taught in the class.
-One of the hardesst aspects of data engineering is understanding all of the software tooling and why it exists.
-In this project, you will design a working web-application from start to finish.
-Each week you will have to build a different component.
-We will try our best to simulate the development practices you would see in the software industry in terms of version control, unit testing, and documentation.

-Note the scenario below is completely fake, it is just designed to be simple enough that students can fully understand the application design requirements in the span of a quarter.

-You may work on this project individually or with a partner.

 ## AttendanceChimp: An Electronic Class Attendance Tool
 AttendanceChimp is a web application that is designed to help college instructors keep track of attendance in their classes.
 The application uses a unique method to track attendance, which involves the use of a random QR code projected on a screen at the start of each class.